Zohaib251/Career-Portfolio-Website/README.md

-# Portfolio Website
+# Career Portfolio Website

-This is a portfolio website template created using HTML, CSS, and Bootstrap.
+This is a career portfolio website template created using HTML, CSS, and Bootstrap.
 The template is designed to showcase personal information, qualifications, honors, research areas, publications, and contact details.

 ## Table of Contents